ElektraInitiative/libelektra/doc/keynames/README.md

 > _Note:_ How this representation works exactly and how namespaces come into play, will be explained in the next section.
 > For now, we only care that there is some similarity to Unix paths.

-This is no mistake.
+This is on purpose.
-Elektra's _key database (KDB)_ is designed to resemble a Unix filesystem.
+Elektra's _key database (KDB)_ is designed to resemble a Unix filesystem as much as possible.
 In particular, the KDB has a similar hierarchy.
 More generally, all key names exhibit this hierarchy.
 By going back to thinking about a key name as a namespace and a series of key name parts, we can define this _key hierarchy_.